rocktronica/heartballoon.wedding/sections/registry.md

 ### Can I bring a date?

 Everyone we have invited is someone we care about and know personally.
 We're hoping to keep the event small and intimate, but are open to talking with you if you'd like to bring someone that's not on your invitation. 🐙

+### Is there parking at Jean Sweeny Park?

+Yes, there is plenty of parking within walking distance from the pavilion. 🚗

+### Will there be food?

+We think so yes!
+We're looking into getting sandwiches and salads catered by a local delicatessen.
+We'll keep this updated as we know more. 🥪

+### Can I bring food?

+Absolutely!
+We know some of you are amazing cooks, so feel free to show off your culinary skills.
+There are also grills in the pavilion.
+If you choose to bring food or use the grills, make sure to clean up after. 🧑‍🍳

+### Will there be alcohol (or drinks)?

+We will be providing water and some non-alcoholic drinks.
+We will not be providing alcohol.
+If you would like to imbibe, please bring a concealed container.
+Alcohol is technically not allowed in Alameda parks, but it doesn't seem like it's enforced. 🧃

 ### Where is your registry?